tom68-ll/SAFENLIDB/README.md

 # **🛡️SAFENLIDB**

-This repository contains the code for the paper **"SafeSQL: Unsupervised Safety Alignment Framework for Large Language Models in Multi-Turn Text-to-SQL Interaction"**.
+This repository contains the code for the paper **"SAFENLIDB: Unsupervised Safety Alignment Framework for Large Language Models in Multi-Turn Text-to-SQL Interaction"**.

 ![path](framework.jpg "Framework")